Share

 The American Express Centurion Lounge, Seattle-Tacoma, is located in Concourse B, opposite Gate B3.
 The Lounge is accessible from any security checkpoint.

-The look is super smart with floor-to-ceiling windows on one side, lots of classy but brightly colored seating, including lime green seating, which actually works (even though it sounds a little lurid).
+The look is super smart with floor-to-ceiling windows on one side, and lots of classy but brightly colored seating, including lime green seating, which actually works (even though it sounds a little lurid).
 Following in the footsteps of all Centurion lounges, the American Express team has created a superb-looking lounge in Seattle.
 This lounge also provides high-speed Wi-Fi and outlets near every seat.

-For food, you can experience the “tastes of Seattle” with a curated collection of locally-inspired light bites.
+For food, you can experience the “tastes of Seattle” with a curated collection of locally inspired light bites.
 Delight in a bowl of small-batch, signature granola, or satisfy a sweet tooth with a taste of artisan baked goods.

 Healthy Snacks are served throughout the day and include Ellenos Real Greek Yogurt, Lowrider Bakery, Marsee and Pinks Baked Goods, and an assortment of bread from Macrina Bakery.
 A selection of hot and cold options are available for breakfast, lunch, and dinner.